 Just the Facts: Obamacare Taxes

 Tax Credits under Obamacare were an estimated $40 billion in 2016 according to the CBO(1).
-Obamacare is not bankrupting this country.
+Obamacare is not bankrupting this country, as it would rank 7th on this list.
 In fact, look at what's #1 on the list.
-Yes, the taxes you don't pay when you buy Health Insurance at work cost are actually the government $329 billion.
-I am not suggesting health insurance premiums at work become taxable like the individual marketplace.
-Just simply providing facts.
+Yes, the taxes you don't pay when you buy Health Insurance at work at $329 billion per year.

 The Tax penalty for not having insurance is either 2.5% of household income or $695 per adult and $347.5 per child, whichever is greater.
 The maximum fine is capped at the national average premium for bronze level insurance plans for single individuals.
 In 2016 the cap was $2,676.